jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 - reusing a path replaces it in the sync folder
 - no way to delete? maybe add that for the folder sync use case
 - publisher's signature and date posted come from TX info, not JSON

+## interfaces

+- simple Python CLI per role: publisher, subscriber
+- subscriber will need to type in the contract address, time to scan from
+    * can those be combined in one QR code?
+    * default to date I wrote this if none given